Forex Scam - what to consider to prevent forex and commodity fraud

 This is an extensive article and we'll make it easier for you as a reader by first outlining what we will cover:

 Americans are investors.
-We purchase stocks and bonds, contribute to savings programs, own real estate, participate in futures and options markets, acquire collectibles, provide start-up capital for new business ventures, buy franchises, and the list goes on.
+We purchase stocks and bonds, contribute to savings programs, own real estate, participate in futures, options markets and forex trading, acquire collectibles, provide start-up capital for new business ventures, buy franchises, and the list goes on.

 The strength of our economy is in large measured by the product of our combined investments.
 Perhaps more so than any people in the world, we enjoy an ever-expanding variety of investments to choose from, coupled with the freedom to make our own investment decisions.
 It’s our money and we can invest it as we wish.
 Unfortunately, some unscrupulous promoters abuse our freedom to choose by concocting investment schemes that have zero possibility of making money for anyone other than themselves.
 Such persons promise investment rewards they cannot possibly deliver and have no intention of delivering.
 They are swindlers.
 And many of them are very successful.
 Their annual take through lying and deceit is estimated to run in the billions of dollars.
 How do they do it?
 Successful investment swindlers use every trick in the book, and some that aren’t even recorded, to convince you that none of the descriptions and precautions in the following pages applies to them.
 After all, they are offering you a once-in-a-lifetime opportunity to make a lot of money quickly and you do trust them, don’t you?
 As will be seen, some of their methods of gaining your trust are truly ingenious.